Oualata

+The whole Oualata commune has a total size of 93,092 km2, mostly consisting of desert.
+The main town is located in the south of the commune.

 History

-Oualata is believed to have been first settled by an agro-pastoral people akin to the Mandé Soninke people who lived along the rocky promontories of the Tichitt-Oualata and Tagant cliffs of Mauritania facing the Aoukar basin.
+The Oualata area is believed to have been first settled by an agro-pastoral people akin to the Mandé Soninke people who lived along the rocky promontories of the Tichitt-Oualata and Tagant cliffs of Mauritania facing the Aoukar basin.
 There, they built what are among the oldest stone settlements on the African continent.

 The town formed part of the Ghana Empire and grew wealthy through trade.
 At the beginning of the thirteenth century Oualata replaced Aoudaghost as the principal southern terminus of the trans-Saharan trade and developed into an important commercial and religious centre.
 By the fourteenth century the city had become part of the Mali Empire.

 An important trans-Saharan route began at Sijilmasa and passed through Taghaza with its salt mines and ended at Oualata.
+The French historian Raymond Mauny estimated that in the Middle Ages the town would have accommodated between 2000 and 3000 inhabitants.

 Moroccan explorer Ibn Battuta found the inhabitants of Oualata were Muslim and mainly Massufa, a section of the Sanhaja.
 He was surprised by the great respect and independence that women enjoyed.
 He only gives a brief description of the town itself: "My stay at Iwalatan (Oualata) lasted about fifty days; and I was shown honour and entertained by its inhabitants.
 It is an excessively hot place, and boasts a few small date-palms, in the shade of which they sow watermelons.
 Its water comes from underground waterbeds at that point, and there is plenty of mutton to be had."
-The town's original Mande name Biru had already shifted to the Berber Iwalatan, a reflection of the changing identity of the residents.
-This would change again with the town's Arabization, and the development of the current name, Walata.
+His visit highlights the increased use of the Berber name Iwalatan at the expense of the original Mande name Biru, a reflection of the changing identity of the residents.
+Nevertheless, the Azayr language, a mix of Soninke (Mande) and Berber, was still spoken widely until at least the end of the 16th century.